What is ARR?

 Who are DACS?

 DACS are the body responsible for the collection of ARR fees.
-Founded in 1984, the organisation assists artists in collecting fees for the sales of their works,
+Founded in 1984, the organisation assists artists in collecting fees for the sales of their works.
+There is also another collection agency called ACS.
+However, none of Andipa's selection of artists are represented by them.

 Which nationalities are subject to ARR?